 “They are going to call you to run their credit card.
 Or mail a check.
-And I’m going to check in every Saturday and give you a ledger of who cancelled, who had a lesson, and who had a no show.
+And I’m going to check in every Saturday and give you a ledger of who canceled, who had a lesson, and who had a no-show.
 This way everyone is accountable, including me.
 And I can pick up my check or you can mail it to me.”

 He looked at the board of student names behind him.
 It had gotten leaner.

 I started pointing at names and calling out time spots so he could see what I saw.

 “That one is taking care of an elderly mother.
 That student already has a respiratory issue just from seasonal allergies that requires using a nebulizer sometimes.
 Those two have immunosuppressed systems for various reasons.”